thibaut-evrard/stable-diffusion-experiment/medal-front/README.md

 ## Understanding the code

-### Overall Architecture
+### Architecture

-The src folder has the following architecture:
+code in the `src` folder is organised by function:

--   components
+-   components -> renderable elements
--   content
--   hooks
 -   constants

-components code is broken down in the following way:
-`Component.tsx`
-`Component.types.ts` - typescript types
-`Component.animations.tsx` - animations
-`Component.styles.ts` - styled compoents
+-   content -> since this is a prototype, we store the content as a ts file
+-   hooks -> react hooks containing complex logic used in the app

-### Content management
+### Components structure

-as this is a quick prototype, content is stored in `src/content/content.ts` it references the assets that can be found in `public/assets` this is not scallable but allows us to access the content in any of our components
+the code of each components is subdivided into different files for clarity:

+-   `Component.tsx` -> core component code
+-   `Component.styles.ts` -> styled-compoents code
+-   `Component.animations.ts` -> framer animation objects
+-   `Component.types.ts` -> typescipt objects